 Socio-Legal Studies is the study of legal ideas, practices and institutions in their social, cultural and historical contexts.
-Examine the institutions that make and enforce laws –parliament, the courts and the police.
-Learn about legal practices and their impact, including arrest and imprisonment, the use of CCTV surveillance, how law has shaped the LGBTIQA+ community, Indigenous peoples’ experience of the law and policing, enforcing human rights and prosecuting international war crimes and consider the broader question of what justice is.
+In this program of study, you will examine the institutions that make and enforce laws –parliament, the courts and the police.
+You will also study how policy is developed and implemented in relation to law and social justice issues.
+Throughout the major you will learn about legal practices across a diverse range of topics.
+These include arrest and imprisonment, Indigenous peoples' experience of law and policing, how law has shaped the LGBTIQA+ communities, surveillance and the development of human rights.
+Throughout, consider the broader question of what constitutes 'justice'.

 In your first-year units you will be introduced to the key ideas and concepts that socio-legal scholars have developed to help understand the world.
-Understand the foundations of the Australian legal system and examine how law and society interacts by engaging with contemporary socio-legal issues.
+You will gain an understanding of the foundations of the Australian legal system and examine how law and society interacts by engaging with contemporary socio-legal issues.
 You will also become familiar with the methods and techniques that will enable you to undertake your own research.
-Your senior units will consolidate your grasp of theory and methods and enable you to focus on particular topics in socio-legal studies, such as the philosophy of law and justice, the changing international regime of human rights, crime and punishment and medico-legal and forensic practices.
+Your senior units will consolidate your grasp of theory, research methods and enable you to analyse particular socio-legal studies topics and issues.
+These include, the philosophy of law and justice, gender and the law, race, law and human rights, animals and the environment and law, the changing international regime of human rights and enforcement, social movement activism and forms of law and policing.

 You will engage with these aspects of socio-legal studies in lectures and tutorials, but also in the real world.
 You will learn to write and think in socio-legal terms using essays, reports, oral group work, posters, debates, and new social media.